xelinx/readme-generator/README.md

 The generated READme must include the Title, Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions sections.

+Generating a README from user input was not too difficult.
+I'm satisfied with what I was able to do here.

 ## Screenshots

 ![Screenshot 1](https://user-images.githubusercontent.com/66236313/90385755-6675ad80-e038-11ea-8da3-92b79b32d216.png)